CSU Policies Against Harassment and Discrimination

 For the purposes of determining whether a particular course of conduct constitutes discrimination or harassment under this policy, the university subscribes to the following definition:

-Conduct that is based upon an individual's race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, gender identity, disability, religion, or veteran's status that:
+Conduct that is based upon an individual's race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, genetic information, disability, religion, or veteran's status that:

 - adversely affects a term or condition of an individual's employment, education, living environment or participation in a University activity;